leimao/Particle-Filter/README.md

 ## Introduction

 Particle filter is a Monte Carlo algorithm used to solve statistical inference problems.
-In this project, the turtle location in maze was infered using particle filter.
+In this project, the turtle location and heading direction in maze was infered using particle filter.
 The green turtle is the actual location while the orange turtule is the estimated location.
 The arrows are particles.
 Blue arrows stand for low probability particles while red arrows stand for high probability particles.
 There are four sensors installed on the front, back, left and right of the turtle.
 The sensors measure its perpendicular distances to the closest walls in four directions, possibly bounded by some sensor limit.

 Particle Filter Start | Particle Filter Equilibrated :-------------------------:|:-------------------------: